jasongilman/proto-repl/README.md

 {:apples 6, :oranges 3, :cherries 7}
 ```

 After running the code invoking the command `proto-repl:display-saved-value` will display the values in a table.
+Each row in the table represents a different iteration of the function.

 ![saved values table](https://github.com/jasongilman/proto-repl/raw/master/images/saved_values_table.png)